kavli-ntnu/MINI2P_toolbox/README.md

       More details in [Documents](https://github.com/kavli-ntnu/MINI2P_toolbox/blob/main/Documents/StitchingChecker.mlapp.md)
      ![image](Analysis/Applications/StitchingChecker/StitchingChecker%20operation_overview.gif)

-     d) [DistortionCleaner.mlapp](Analysis/Applications/DistortionCleaner)： an application to elimiate the scanning distortion of MINI2P imaging, calibrate FOV and pixel size, and generate transform matrix.
+     d) [DistortionCleaner.mlapp](Analysis/Applications/DistortionCleaner)： an application to eliminate the scanning distortion of MINI2P imaging, calibrate FOV and pixel size, and generate transform matrix.
 This program works similar to the ScanImage plugin “MINI2P distortion detecotion", but can work without installing Scanimage.
 Note that since the release of MINI2P SI Device in March, 2022, this function is not in use or maintenance any more.
 Users can still install and try it but we will not provide any support or bug-fix.
 More details in [Documents](Documents/DistortionCleaner.mlapp.md)
      ![image](https://user-images.githubusercontent.com/43905023/127650948-b8ef7cc8-8c40-49b2-b374-dba90cc2844a.png)

 5) [Documents](Documents)

-    a) [Requirements](Documents/requirements.md): A list of the non-optical components necessary to build and use a MINI2P system, including licencsed software requirements.
+    a) [Requirements](Documents/requirements.md): A list of the non-optical components necessary to build and use a MINI2P system, including licensed software requirements.

     b) [How-to](Documents/readme.md): A set of more detailed how-to documentation about how some components of the system work.